 Then came the experience economy

 And that brings us back to the experience economy, and what the true definition of “customer experience” should really be.

 Over time, the expectations of consumers for brand interaction grew, and smart brands knew that it was time to start taking advantage of those expectations.
 The forward-looking brands saw something that others didn’t yet, which was that the interaction economy was a movement that - although it started online - could be complemented offline.
 And consumers started to respond.
 As McKinsey & Company put it, consumers didn’t want to just buy products and services anymore - they wanted to buy into an experience.
 The transaction economy was long gone, and the interaction economy had evolved: The brands that would thrive were the ones that could provide a unique, personalized experience for their customers.
+And this is exactly where the experience economy comes in.
 (To learn more about a brand that bought into the experience economy and reaped the rewards, check out this Total Economic Impact™ from Forrester Consulting.)